stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # About the files

-The main file with galaxy clusters and groups is SPLUS_GalaxyClusterCatalogue.fits.

-It has all clusters with SN>3.3, 1.3<DEC<1.3 and -45.0<RA<60.0 (we excluded the galactic plane area), and 0.0<z<0.4.
+The main file with galaxy clusters and groups is SPLUS_GalaxyClusters_MNRAS.fits.
+It has all clusters with SN>3.3, 1.3<DEC<1.3 and -45.0<RA<60.0 (we excluded the galactic plane area), and 0.1<z<0.4.
+There is an additional catalogue called SPLUS_GalaxyClusters_full.fits with 0.0<z<0.4.
 However, as discussed in Werner et al. (2022), clusters with z<0.1 are not included in our main catalogue.

 A preview of the catalogue can be seen in the figure below.
 Be aware that depending on the redshift and S/N cuts the completeness and purity of the sample can be low!
 Check out the paper for more information.